Loafing with Chuck

 Sourdough bakers have a motto..
 “If your starter has doubled, bake bread!”
 Every time I see my container go to 50%, I get our the scale and flour!
 I hate to waste discard, so we keep it and dehydrate it, store it in the fridge, or give it away to a friend so they can make a fresh loaf!

-After your 10 min “ear” window goes off, set another alarm for 20 min, and check the temp.
+After your 10 min “ear” window goes off, set another alarm for 15 min, and baste with butter.
+Sent another alarm for 10 min, then check the temp.
 If the temp is over 203F, you’re done!
 Wrap it in a towel for about an hour before you cut into it.
 It’s tempting, but it may turn “gummy” if you cut before then.